Why I Built This

 What Makes Tekta Different

-Research from Google DeepMind, OpenAI, Anthropic, and Meta AI.
-Translated for practitioners who build.
+Curated research from Google DeepMind, OpenAI, Anthropic, and Meta AI.
+Only the papers you can actually ship.

 Tekta: from Greek tekton, meaning builder.